jockbert/monkey_test/DOCUMENTATION.md

 With PBT a property of your code is validated against an arbitrary number of generated examples.
-A propery is saying something more general about your code than a specific example and outcome.
-You often loose some specificity but can say something more general about the code under test.
+A propery can loose some specificity, but can usually say something more general about the code under test compared to a specific test example and outcome.
 Further, using random examples in test can find aspects you missed when manually choosing examples to test.